FizzaAbid/FizzaAbid/README.md

 - 🔭 I’m currently working on creating **Data Platform** and wide variety of Analytical tools.

-- 🌱 Hands of experience of wide variety of big data technologies**
+- 🌱 Hands of experience of wide variety of **big data technologies**

-- 🌱 Completed my Masters in Data Science
+- 🌱 Completed my Masters in Data Science (DS)

 - 🌱 Published two research papers in IEEE Xplore

-- 👯 Have worked on GCP, Azure, and AWS**
+- 👯 Have worked on GCP, Azure, and AWS

-- 📫 Can design data lake, datamesh architecture, data marts, feature stores, and custom ETL solutions**
+- 📫 Can design data lake, datamesh architecture, data marts, feature stores, and custom ETL solutions

 - ⚡ What I like to do: I love to make ETL Pipelines and automating code using selenium, scrapy, Beautiful Soup, etc.

 - ⚡ How to reach me **fizzabid96@gmail.com**